Two Ingredient Sugared Cranberries

 There is something so addictive about that sugary sweet, sour tart, “pop!” from each bite.
 So, so, delicious.

-I also served this on our charcuterie board, and they were a huge hit.
+I also served the cranberries on our charcuterie board, and they were a huge hit.
 Cured meats, fancy cheeses, some black lava cashews, and a sprinkle of sparkling sugared cranberries.
 A little sweet to pair with all that savory.

 Someone likened these sugared cranberries to gourmet sour patch kids.
 I dig it.